Strategic Air Command (film): Plot

-In 1951, Robert "Dutch" Holland (James Stewart) is a professional baseball player with the St. Louis Cardinals.
-A B-29 bomber pilot during World War II, he retains a commission as a lieutenant colonel in the United States Air Force Reserve, but is on inactive, non-drilling status.
-During spring training at Al Lang Field in St. Petersburg, Florida, he is recalled to active duty for 21 months.
-He reports to his posting at Carswell Air Force Base, a bomber base in Fort Worth, Texas, to qualify in the Convair B-36.
-He arrives in a civilian business suit, for which he is rebuked by General Hawkes (Frank Lovejoy), the commander of SAC, and replies that his uniforms are "the wrong color" (implying he has been inactive at least since the Air Force replaced the brown United States Army Air Forces uniform with a distinctive blue service dress uniform, which had occurred three years earlier in 1949).
-The General's character is clearly patterned after the real SAC commander of the time, General Curtis LeMay.
+In 1952, Robert "Dutch" Holland is a professional baseball player with the St. Louis Cardinals.
+A B-29 bomber pilot in the Pacific theater during World War II, Holland retains a commission as a lieutenant colonel in the United States Air Force Reserve, but is on inactive, non-drilling status.

+During spring training at Al Lang Field in St. Petersburg, Florida, he is visited by a former World War II squadron mate, now-Major General "Rusty" Castle, who is visiting nearby MacDill AFB in Tampa, Florida for meetings.
+Inviting Rusty to a party that Dutch and his wife, Sally, are hosting at their St. Petersburg home that evening, Rusty informs Dutch that he is being recalled to active duty for 21 months, a decision that was made well above Rusty's level.
+Dutch subsequently reports to his posting at Carswell Air Force Base, a bomber base in Fort Worth, Texas, to qualify in the Convair B-36.
+He arrives in a civilian business suit, for which he is later rebuked by General Hawkes, the commander of SAC who is making a no-notice inspection of Carswell, and replies that his uniforms are "the wrong color" (i.e., implying that Dutch has been inactive at least since the Air Force replaced the brown United States Army Air Forces uniform with a distinctive blue service dress uniform, which had occurred years earlier in 1949).

-Dutch is given a staff job with the bombardment wing at Carswell that involves a lot of flying.
+Holland is given a staff job with the 11th Bombardment Wing at Carswell that involves a lot of flying.
 He soon has a B-36 crew of his own, selecting a former World War II colleague as his flight engineer, and becomes enamored with both flying and the role of SAC in deterring war.
-He is joined by his wife, Sally (June Allyson), who had not bargained on being an Air Force wife, and who struggles with his repeated absences and the dangers of flying.
-On any given night, Dutch might find his aircraft on airborne alert far from the continental United States, in secret, only telling his wife when he returns days later.
+He is joined by Sally, who had not bargained on being an Air Force wife, and who struggles with his repeated absences and the dangers of military flying.
+On any given night, Holland might find his aircraft on airborne alert far from the continental United States, in secret, only telling his wife when he returns days later.
 Even so, Sally tells Dutch that she is happy as long as they can be together, no matter what he decides to do with his life.

-The B-36 is a complex aircraft when introduced, but improvements are being worked on all the time.
-One challenge was leakage from the fuel tanks, but a new fix is introduced to address this once and for all.
-On their next flight, Dutch's crew has to fly their B-36 from Carswell AFB to Thule Air Base, Greenland.
+The B-36 is a complex aircraft when introduced, but improvements are under constant development.
+One challenge was leakage from the fuel tanks, but a new fix is introduced to permanently resolve the issue.
+On their next flight, Holland's crew has to fly their B-36 from Carswell AFB to Thule Air Base, Greenland.
 The fix does not work and one of the engines bursts into flame, causing the entire left wing to catch fire.
-The crew is forced to abandon the aircraft and bail out over the ice and snow of Greenland before arriving at Thule.
-Dutch and his radar navigator stay on board for a forced landing, which causes Dutch to injure his right shoulder.
+The crew is forced to abandon the aircraft and bail out over the ice and snow of Greenland before arriving at Thule while Holland and his radar navigator stay on board for a forced landing on the Greenland ice cap, which causes Holland to injure his right shoulder.